rivue/Gamified-Study-Tool/README.md

                 - also, maybe change it to vertical
                 - ⭐️ add ability to leave libraries (later)
                 - ⭐️ move dropdown menu to left + make dropdown menu permanant, replace w/ profile picture --> hover menu for to see profile settings or something
+                - for course creation, make a "advanced settings" toggle for t/f, mcq, other questions, max users, etc... maybe other stuff as well
                 - ⭐️ all the other routes and stuff (terms & policies, buying subscription, can't think of others?)
                 - ⭐️ add i-card for all users, maybe description about the library along with a preview of the files used in the library and maybe also users who are members of the library or something
                     - make description visible right below library card I think, maybe i card has more detail information, maybe when it was created or current owner or something